 10. Social Media Manager

-There is also huge demand for this.
+There is also a huge demand for this.
 If you see yourself doing it and you have a bit of experience, it’s awesome.
 This can be a small business in itself if you provide a whole range of services.

 Social media management can typically mean Facebook, Instagram or Pinterest Management.
 But clients might also be interested in blogging, Facebook Ads, copywriting & even graphic & Webdesign.
 So make sure you state exactly what you do.
 Annelise offers more info on how to become a social media manager & where to find clients for this job.